Skip to contentNotify me by email about available dates

 Can this method be combined with other therapies?

 Yes, this approach is a wonderful complement to psychotherapy, physiotherapy, or osteopathy.
-It offers a different perspective, working at the level of the body and nervous system, which may complement verbal and manual processes.
+It offers a different perspective, working at the level of the body, which may complement verbal and manual processes.
 It’s worth letting me know about any other forms of treatment you’re receiving.

 What language are sessions held in?